-Twin Cities Pain Clinic providers are licensed to certify patients through the state of Minnesota to obtain medical cannabis for the treatment of intractable pain.
+Twin Cities Pain Clinic can certify patients through the state of Minnesota to obtain medical cannabis for the treatment of chronic pain.

 What is Medical Cannabis?

-The chemicals in cannabis, specifically delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD), have been used to treat a variety of medical conditions, including intractable pain.
+When ingested, the chemicals in cannabis, specifically delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD), have shown to be effective at treating a variety of medical conditions, including chronic, intractable pain.

 How Does Medical Cannabis Work?

-Research suggests that the active chemicals in the cannabis plant, called cannabinoids, can relieve pain by reducing inflammation and relaxing tight muscles.
+Research suggests that the active chemicals in the cannabis plant, collectively referred to as cannabinoids, can relieve chronic pain by reducing inflammation and relaxing tight muscles.

 There are a variety of ways to take medical cannabis, including:

 You must be certified through the state before you can obtain medical cannabis.
-This certification requires approval from a licensed physician who has identified you as a qualified candidate for the treatment.
+This certification requires an approval from a licensed healthcare practitioner who has identified you as a qualified candidate for the treatment.